South Carolina Gamecocks football under Steve Spurrier: 2013 season

 South Carolina had a 2013 recruiting class that was ranked No. 20 by 247Sports, No. 19 by On3, and No. 16 by Rivals.com.
 The Gamecocks lost seven players to the 2013 NFL draft.
 Notable departures included D. J. Swearinger, Ace Sanders, and Marcus Lattimore, while notable incoming players included Pharoh Cooper, Skai Moore, and Connor Mitch.
 Defensive line coach Brad Lawing left to take the same position at Florida; he was replaced by Deke Adams from North Carolina.
-Following Jadeveon Clowney's viral tackle in the Outback Bowl, he received much hype and discussion, including whether he should sit out the 2013 season to protect his No. 1 draft pick status, or whether he could become the first defense-only player to win the Heisman Trophy.
-Adversely, Spurrier repeatedly stated throughout the summer that South Carolina was more than just Clowney.
+Following Jadeveon Clowney's viral tackle in the Outback Bowl, it was speculated he could become the first defense-only player to win the Heisman Trophy, though Spurrier repeatedly stated throughout the summer that South Carolina was more than just Clowney.
 South Carolina started ranked No. 6 in the country, the highest preseason ranking in program history, and tied for the twelfth best preseason odds to win the national championship.

 The Gamecocks comfortably won the 2013 season-opener against North Carolina at home, despite concerns about the defense's conditioning.
 Next, the Gamecocks went on the road and lost by eleven points to No. 11 Georgia, the first loss to the Bulldogs and earliest loss in a season since 2009.
 The loss was blamed on the defense, who were unable to stop Bulldogs senior quarterback Aaron Murray having one of the best performances of his career in his first ever top-ten win.
 South Carolina "hoped to make a loud statement" against Vanderbilt at home, but nearly gave up a four-touchdown lead in the second half.
 After a bye week, on the road at UCF, the Gamecocks overcame injuries, turnovers, and a ten-point halftime deficit to win by three points.
 Back at home, hosting Kentucky, South Carolina lost a large lead for the third straight game, but still won by a touchdown.
-Running back Mike Davis was now the SEC's leading rusher.
-Clowney also did not play, after abstaining from Thursday practice.
-By this point, it was clear that the hyped prospect was having a middling season, having so far dealt with viruses, bone spurs, bruised ribs, and opponents playing away from him.
-At Arkansas, the Gamecocks won by more than six touchdowns, their first road victory against the Razorbacks since 2005.
+Although an absent Clowney was having a middling season, running back Mike Davis was now the SEC's leading rusher.
+At Arkansas, the Gamecocks handily claimed their first road victory against the Razorbacks since 2005.
 South Carolina then traveled to Tennessee, where they suffered an upset.
-At the end of a tightly contested game, the Volunteers made a "spectacular" 39-yard one-hand sideline catch, and then kicked a game-winning field goal as time expired.
+At the end of a tightly contested game, the Volunteers made a "spectacular" catch, before kicking a game-winning field goal.
 It was the Gamecocks' first loss to an unranked team since 2011, and the 5–2 start and new No. 20 ranking were both the worst since 2010.
 Connor Shaw also suffered a sprained knee in the loss.